OliverD2000/OSMC-Control-Panel/README.md

 ### Optional:

-* GPIO T-adapter plate (It's an adapter for the GPIO pins which you can plug onto the Breadboard .
+* GPIO T-adapter plate (It's an adapter for the GPIO pins, which you can plug onto the Breadboard .
 You see easier, where to plug in the buttons)
 * GPIO rainbow Cable (Connection wire from GPIO pins to the T-adapter plate)
 * **DIY Starter Kit:** This is a Complete Kit that contains hardware parts like the wires, push buttons, GPIO T-adapter plate or the GPIO rainbow Cable.
 There're many different Starter Kits available but [here](https://www.amazon.de/Raspberry-Handbuch-Steckbrett-K%C3%BChlk%C3%B6rper-Komponenten/dp/B01MDJPGAZ) I have the link of the Starter Kit I use.